-IMPORTANT: Completion of Questions 27-39 is not required if response to Question 22 is No.

-27. Identify all site planning practices that were used to prepare the final site plan/layout for the project.

-Reduction of Clearing and Grading Preservation of Undisturbed Area
+- \ IMPORTANT: Completion of Questions 27-39 is not required if response to Question 22 is No. - 27.
+Identify all site planning practices that were used to prepare the final site plan/layout for the project.
+Reduction of Clearing and Grading Locating Development in Less Sensitive Areas